|Page 1 of 100:|| |

 This is seriously a movie I thought I'd never see: a CGI-filled blockbuster that I flat out loved.
 The stunts are so much fun, the FX so great, it is the first movie I have seen where I have thoroughly enjoyed all this type of stuff - probably because the cinematography for once doesn't suffer cos of it.
 It is all incredibly shot.

 The action is so brutal and appropriately high-octane.
 I thought to myself more than once, 'I think I am loving this more than Terminator 2' but other than that, there wasn't time to think.
 It kicked off fast and barely stopped, and the lulls were amplified by the insanity preceding them.
-Plus it is a dark film, which made it even better I don't think I have ever heard a yank do an Aussie accent even close to well, was Hardy actually trying for that?
+Plus it is a dark film, which made it even better.
+I many people do an Aussie accent even close to well, was Hardy actually trying for that?
 Either way, he didn't talk much so it didn't really matter.
-This is more Theron's movie that Hardy's, he doesn't say much and does next to nothing for the first third or so.
+This is more Theron's movie than Hardy's, he doesn't say much and does next to nothing for the first third or so.
+Theron's Furiosa is more of the hero is the story, if there were to be a hero in such a grisly and dark world.

 I don't even like this type of movie but goddamn, the execution is everything.
 I'm gonna go see this again, soon.
 4.5/5